menu icon

 Interfacing vs Batting

-Batting is always non-fusible, it's a filler material used for making quilts.
+Batting is usually non-fusible, it's a filler material used for making quilts.
 It CAN be used in place of interfacing, especially when you want to achieve that squishy, soft feel of your project.
 Like this one:

 This project uses batting.
 So squishy and super soft, and a perfect home storage!